shalatan/shalatan.github.io/android.md

   val sharedFlow = MutableSharedFlow<Int>()
   ```
 - Generally flow refresents *cold streams* but there's a hot stream subtype i.e. `SharedFlow`, also any flow can be turned into *hot* one by `stateIn` or `shareIn` operators, or by converting the flow into a hot channel via `produceIn` operator.
+- Difference between `launchIn` and `collect`: Use `collect` when you want to collect and process Flow emissions within a coroutine.
+Use `launchIn` when you want to launch a new coroutine to collect Flow emissions and manage its lifecycle separately.

 [ref: Mastering Flow API](https://amitshekhar.me/blog/flow-api-in-kotlin)<br>[ref](https://medium.com/yemeksepeti-teknoloji/introduction-to-kotlin-flows-827f5a71ad7e)<br>[ref](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow/)